 Did your email land in the spam folder?
-Well, my friend—welcome to the exiting world of email marketing.
-Sooner or later it happens to everyone.
-Yes, even to seasoned marketers, like Jenna Kutcher, Marie Forleo, or Tony Robbins.
+Well, friends, welcome to the exciting world of email marketing.
+Sooner or later, it happens to everyone—seasoned marketers included.

-The good news is that there are some common reasons why this may happen.
-And by avoiding these you can make significant improvements 🙌🏻
+But the good news is that there are some common reasons why this may happen.
+And by avoiding these you can make significant improvements. 🙌🏻

 Let's take a look at them.

 1. Your recipients didn't opt in to get promotional emails from you

 The most important rule of email marketing is to always make sure you send emails to people who opted in.
 You need their consent and should never assume that they want to hear from you.

 How to get consent?

 You can get their consent by using language in your sign-up forms that is clear and transparent.
 If you’ll be adding them to your email list and sending them promotional emails, let them know.

 Need some ideas?
 Take a look at the below example: